Skip to main content

 3

-Current completion evidence The business should be able to show who completed required staff training and when.
+Current completion evidence The business should be able to show who completed required staff obligations and when.

 4

-Recurring compliance visibility Training should stay active over time, not disappear after onboarding.
+Recurring compliance visibility Obligations should stay active over time, not disappear after onboarding.

 Focused on real staff behaviour